Skip to main content

 Module description

-The learning will build on the psychosocial understanding of individual and social experience acquired in the previous modules, now brought to bear to tease out the complex dynamics and implications of trying to help others in a professional way.
+The learning will build on the psychosocial understanding of individual and social experience acquired in previous modules, now brought to bear to tease out the complex dynamics and implications of trying to help others in a professional way.
 The learning will be both academic (through lectures and seminars) and experiental (through class-based practical exercises).

 • The traditional and everyday roots of counselling and psychotherapy in practices of healing and helping others